disposable-email-domains/disposable-email-domains/.github/ISSUE_TEMPLATE/add-domain-request.md

 Specifically, please tell us where one can generate a disposable email address which uses that domain, so the maintainers can verify it.

-**Can you create a PR yourself instead of an issue.**
+**Can you create a PR yourself instead of an issue?**

+Please consider taking the next step.
 This will improve your chances of fast merging and it really ain't hard.
 See details in the [readme](https://github.com/disposable-email-domains/disposable-email-domains?tab=readme-ov-file#contributing).